 Flight Food – Next Stop Dublin

 This is when I knew that I made the correct decision on booking my inexpensive flights to Dublin.
-I was sitting in a three seat row and the lady who was sitting in my row decided to move.
+I was sitting in a three seat row, and the lady who was sitting in my row decided to move.
 She wanted to sit next to her friend.
-I got the whole three seat row to myself, so I took off my shoes and spread out.
+I got the whole row to myself, so I took off my shoes, and spread out.

 Clifton Court Hotel Breakfast – Dublin

-I believe the breakfasts were better than the stay at this hotel!
+I believe the breakfasts were better than the stay at this hotel.
 Although I liked the prime location of being on the River Liffey, there was a pub downstairs.
 On one of the nights I was staying here, either there was a terrible cover band or it was karaoke night.
-It’s an older hotel so the music was literally in the walls, luckily it was only for an hour.
+It is an older hotel, so the music was literally in the walls.
+Luckily, it was only for an hour.

 Now as I mentioned, the breakfasts were very good.
-I ordered the ‘Cooked Breakfast’ and on the plate was a well done fried egg, sausages, rashers and toast!
+I ordered the ‘Cooked Breakfast’, and on the plate was a well done fried egg, bangers, rashers, and toast.
 Great breakfasts for great starts of the day.

 Beshoff Fish & Chips – Dublin

-Now it seems as if the quality has gone down since 2011 and 2015 which were my last visits to Beshoff.
+Now it seems as if the quality has gone down since 2011 and 2015, which were my last visits to Beshoff.
 Either that or over the years of travelling I have been exposed to more Euro and UK Fish and Chips, so my palate has changed.
-As usual I order the cod fish and it was pretty good.
-The fish did seem fresh, not dried out and of course it was well battered.
+I ordered the cod fish and it was pretty good.
+The fish did seem fresh, not dried out, and of course it was well battered.

 Jameson Distillery on Bow Street – Dublin

-This was my second time to this Jameson Distillery and they have changed their tour.
+This was my second time to this Jameson Distillery, and they have changed their tour.
 If you have been on this distillery years ago, you should come back and do it again.
-The first time I did this tour was in 2011 and it was more of a walking tour.
+The first time I did this tour was in 2011, and it was more of a walking tour.
 Then several people were chosen for the taste test.
-Back in 2011, I was one of those lucky people chosen to try three different whiskies and deciding which I liked.
+Back in 2011 I was one of those lucky people chosen to try three different whiskies, and decide which I liked.
 I chose the Scotch because I did not like people convincing me which to choose!